 While the single-player campaign is just that, the multiplayer mode can be enjoyed with local players, which means your friends can log in under their own account and be able to use their own loadouts at your house, making progress on the challenges they’ve been working on.

-It helps that the game is a blast to play, with the camp-friendly launch maps being joined by iconic Call of Duty staples like Crash as free updates.
-Of course, you can always go one-on-one, but we’re still waiting for Rust to be added.
+It helps that the game is a blast to play, with the camp-friendly launch maps being joined by iconic Call of Duty staples like Crash and Rust as free updates.

 12. Ark: Survival Evolved